j-d-b/tas-server/README.md

 * Contains all code relevant to the express server, including all GraphQL schema, resolvers, and auth.
 * `gql/` contains all GraphQL resolvers (helpers, input checking, errors...) and schema.
 There is a **README** here as well.

+### src/terminal-connection
+* Contains all code related to fetching data from the container terminal.
+Specifically:
+  * Getting container block location
+  * Getting container size (for `IMPORTFULL` appointments)

 ## Built With
 This project relies on the following technologies, most included as `npm` packages.
 * [Express](https://expressjs.com/) - Web server exposing the GraphQL API endpoint